Jaimeloeuf/simpler-fetch/README.md

 [![NPM version](https://img.shields.io/npm/v/simpler-fetch?style=flat-square)](https://npmjs.org/package/simpler-fetch)
 [![NPM downloads](https://img.shields.io/npm/dm/simpler-fetch?style=flat-square)](https://npmjs.org/package/simpler-fetch)

-> `simpler-fetch` is a super simple to use [`fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) abstraction with ZERO dependencies (there is only optional *Type level dependencies*), making it super small at just **1.2kb** with brotli compression!
+> `simpler-fetch` is a super simple to use [`fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) abstraction with ZERO dependencies (there is only optional *Type level dependencies*), making it super small at just **1.5kb** with brotli compression!

 It **DOES NOT** introduce any new features at all.
-It only simplifies the `fetch API` to make it easier and safer to work with by providing abstractions such as a chainable way to configure the `fetch` options before making the fetch call, a simple way to set baseUrls, a way to delay generating headers.
+It only simplifies the `fetch API` to make it easier and more ergonomic to work with, such as by using chainable builder pattern methods to configure the `fetch` options before making the fetch call, a simple way to set baseUrls, a way to delay generating headers and etc...

 Since this library is just a wrapper over `fetch`, it **can be used in an isomorphic context** as long as a spec compliant `fetch` function is available in the global scope as it is not tied to any specific fetch implementation.